 Search the Site with

-General Characteristics Crew List Memorabilia Cruise Books About the Ship's Coat of Arms History Accidents aboard USS Normandy About the Name "Normandy" Patch Gallery Image Gallery to end of page
+General Characteristics Crew List Memorabilia Cruise Books About the Ship's Coat of Arms History Homeports of USS Normandy Accidents aboard USS Normandy About the Name "Normandy" Patch Gallery Image Gallery to end of page

 USS Normandy (CG 60)

-USS NORMANDY is the 14th ship in the TICONDEROGA - class of guided missile cruisers and the first ship in the Navy to bear the name.
+USS NORMANDY was the 14th ship in the TICONDEROGA - class of guided missile cruisers and the first ship in the Navy to bear the name.
+The cruiser held a decommissioning ceremony at Naval Base Norfolk, Va., on September 25, 2025, before officially being decommissioned and stricken from the Navy list on September 29.

 General Characteristics:Awarded: November 26, 1984